-Today's community healthcare practitioner is required to know more than the fundamental universal healthcare standards and procedures; they need to understand and anticipate the gross and specific cause and effects of the technological revolution and the socio-economic change on the health outcomes of individuals, families, cultures and society itself.
+Today's community practitioners in human and social services must possess a deep understanding that extends beyond foundational universal standards and procedures.
+They need to anticipate and comprehend the broad and specific impacts of technological advancements and socio-economic changes on the well-being and outcomes of individuals, families, cultures, and society.

-Students of the Bachelor of Human and Community Services not only acquire the most relevant, current and authentic healthcare information, they are guided and mentored in problem solving, self-reflection and initiative to solve community health problems and innovate solutions.
-The Bachelor of Human and Community Services combines multiple key health and social science disciplines to arm students with the most effective collection of skills and knowledge required to make a positive difference in this vital field of practice, today and tomorrow.
+Students enrolled in the Bachelor of Human and Community Services program receive the most relevant, current, and authentic information in the field of human services.
+They are guided and mentored in problem-solving, self-reflection, and taking the initiative to address community challenges and innovate solutions.
+This program integrates multiple key disciplines within health and social sciences to equip students with a comprehensive skill set and knowledge base, essential for making a positive impact in this vital field, both now and in the future.

-Students undertake a well-balanced, rigorous and comprehensive range of subjects and assessment that introduces them to sociology theory, psychology, counselling practice, nutrition studies, public policy, health ethics, epidemiology, statistics, cross-cultural communication, workplace leadership and management and many more.
+The curriculum is well-balanced, rigorous, and extensive, covering a range of subjects and assessments that introduce students to sociological theory, psychology, counseling practice, public policy, health ethics, cross-cultural communication, workplace leadership, and management, among others.

-The course also covers aged care, disability care, children and youth at risk, indigenous health, women's health, mental health and drug and alcohol addiction, among others.
+Additionally, the course addresses crucial areas such as aged care, disability care, children and youth at risk, Indigenous health, women's health, mental health, and drug and alcohol addiction.
+This holistic approach ensures that graduates are well-prepared to tackle diverse community issues and make meaningful contributions to human and community services.